rippedpiracy/docs/PC-Software/Games.md

 [**Radmin VPN**](https://www.radmin-vpn.com/) | [**Hamachi**](https://www.vpn.net/) | [**ZeroTier**](https://www.zerotier.com/) - LAN Emulators, Useful when playing a LAN supported game with a friend that is not in your local area.
 ZeroTier can be difficult to setup.

+[**Moonlight**](https://moonlight-stream.org/) - Self-host your Games and stream them to play on a plethora of devices ranging from iOS devices to consoles such as Wii U and Vita.
 [**Nucleus Co-op**](https://github.com/SplitScreen-Me/splitscreenme-nucleus) - Play your Games co-op on single computer split-screen that don't normally support it.
 *<small>Part of the [SplitScreen.Me](https://www.splitscreen.me/) organisation, which has instructions on installing the app itself and individual guides for setting it up for all games listed [here](https://hub.splitscreen.me/).</small>*
 [**Parsec**](https://parsec.app/) - Remote desktop application that works for playing Games together on single computer.